standardgalactic/zet/_posts/2020-05-08-rust-verification-tools.md

 layout: post
 ---

+_[I have been updating this post continually in response to suggestions and questions.
+If you want to see recent changes, you can [find the diffs here](https://github.com/alastairreid/alastairreid.github.io/commits/master/_posts/2020-05-08-rust-verification-tools.md).]_

 The [Rust language] and the Rust community are really interesting if you are want to build better quality systems software.